 Essay for Orchestra

-I composed this piece when I was given the opportunity to have an original orchestral work read at the Juilliard School.
+Original orchestral work read at the Juilliard School.
 Beginning with a piano reduction, I sketched out a progression of chords that would serve as the work’s general framework, and assigned them amongst the strings.
-The progression used largely stepwise motion and resolution providing a near melodic, yet modern, tonality.
+The progression uses largely stepwise motion and resolution providing a near melodic, yet modern, tonality.
 The work is divided into sections by passing the melody between groups of instruments, providing variations in dramatic depth and timbral color.